Gwinear, Cornwall

-Gwinear (Gwynnyer) is a small village in west Cornwall, England, UK.
+Gwinear (Gwynnyer) is a small village and former civil parish, now in the parish of Gwinear-Gwithian, in the Cornwall district, in west Cornwall, England, UK.
 It is about two miles (3 km) east of Hayle and overlooks the Angarrack valley.
-It is in the civil parish of Gwinear-Gwithian.
+In 1931 the parish had a population of 1234.
+On 1 April 1934 the parish was abolished to form "Gwinear Gwithian".

 Gwinear village sits on a hill with expansive views from the northern end of the village down the Angarrack valley.
 There is a local pub, the Royal Standard, and a community hall.
 Gwinear is the church town of Gwinear-Gwithian civil parish.

 Church history

 Gwinear church is dedicated to St Winierus (in Irish Fingar), according to legend the leader of the Irish missionaries who came to this district in the 6th century.
 At Roseworthy there was once a holy well and chapel of the saint, which was also the site of the most splendid Celtic cross of Cornwall (now at Lanherne).
 The advowson of Gwinear belonged to the manor of Drannack and was sold in 1311 by the Bevilles to Sir Richard de Stapeldon in trust for his brother's foundation at Oxford, later Exeter College.

 The parish church of St Gwinear is of the 13th and 14th centuries (tower mid-15th century, built of granite in three stages).
 There are three aisles: the south aisle which is shorter than the nave, an inner north aisle, and further north the Arundell Aisle.
 Feast day is held on the first Sunday after 9 May.
 In 1880 the living was worth approximately £250 per annum and came with a large modern vicarage and a "good glebe".
 The chapelry at Wall was built in 1828.

 There are three Cornish crosses in the parish; one on Connor Down and two in the churchyard.
 One of those in the churchyard was brought there from a road junction about half a mile east of the churchtown.

 Malachy Hitchins, astronomer, became Vicar of St Hilary in 1775; in 1785 he also became Vicar of Gwinear and retained both these livings till his death, which took place on 28 March 1809 at St Hilary.